aptivator/rollup-plugin-underscorify/README.md

 ### Introduction

-The plugin was written for [Backbone]- and [Marionette]-based applications and converts [underscore]&nbsp;static templates into template funciton modules.
+The plugin was written for [Backbone]- and [Marionette]-based applications and converts [underscore]&nbsp;static templates into template function modules.

 ### Installation